-To stay your dog’s uncontrollable scratching, relieve hotspots or help his dry skin you need more than just CBD – you should also leverage bromelain’s and quercetin’s powerful antihistamine properties.
+To relieve your dog’s uncontrollable scratching, relieve hotspots or help his dry skin you need more than just whole-plant hemp oil – you should also leverage bromelain’s and quercetin’s powerful antihistamine properties.

 Bromelain and Quercetin have been called “Nature’s Benadryl” due to their powerful anti-histamine properties.
 Benadryl is a well-known over the counter antihistamine and has been used to treat everything from sinusitis to skin allergies.
-Antihistamines relieve allergies by reducing the action of inflammatory messenger molecules (called histamines) from the cells of the immune system.
-Anti-histamines may reduce the release of histamines or block the cell receptors that bind histamine to cause the swelling, redness, and itching common to allergic reactions in dogs.
+Antihistamines relieve the effects of environmental sensitivities by reducing the action of inflammatory messenger molecules (called histamines) from the cells of the immune system.
+Anti-histamines may reduce the release of histamines or block the cell receptors that bind histamine to cause the swelling, redness, and itching common to these reactions in dogs.

 Bromelain – from pineapple, it digests histamine